Social Egg Freezing

 Definition - What does Social Egg Freezing mean?

 Social egg freezing is a term used to describe the practice of freezing a woman's eggs for non-medical reasons.
-This is usually done to delay childbearing for personal, professional, financial, or psychological reasons.
+This is usually done with the intention of delaying childbearing for personal, professional, financial, or psychological reasons.

 FertilitySmarts explains Social Egg Freezing

 Women under the age of 38 who wish to preserve the option of having a biological child later in life may opt to have their eggs frozen.
-This practice is controversial and can be costly.
+The American Society for Reproductive Medicine (ASRM) has considered egg freezing a first line fertility treatment since 2012.
+To some, the practice is controversial and can be costly.

 The process of egg freezing is the same whether it is for social or medical reasons.
 A woman who chooses to undergo this procedure would be given medication to stimulate her ovaries to mature eggs.
-Once the eggs are mature, the woman would be sedated and her eggs retrieved using an ultrasound guided procedure.
+Once the eggs are mature, the woman would be sedated and her eggs retrieved using an ultrasound-guided procedure.
 The eggs would then be frozen and stored.
 They would then be available to be thawed, fertilized, and transferred when the woman is ready.
+Some women need to undergo the retrieval procedure multiple times in order to obtain an optimal number of eggs.